This post was most recently updated on December 13th, 2020

 Then after independence, the National Flag of Cyprus came into use on the 16th of August, 1960.

 Before that, Cyprus didn’t have its own flag.
-The Greek Cypriots used to use the flag of Greece and the Turkish Cypriots used to use the flag of Turkey.
+The Greek Cypriots used to use the flag of Greece, and the Turkish Cypriots used to use Turkey’s flag.

 Design of the Flag

-The former British colonial administration of Cyprus suggested a flag that will have a white background and a rust-browned K will be featured in it.
+Cyprus’s former British colonial administration suggested a flag that will have a white background, and a rust-browned K will be featured in it.

 The then President and the Vice-President of Cyprus rejected that idea and created a competition in the country for people to draw a flag for Cyprus.